RickStrahl/Westwind.AI/README.md

 };

-// Generate and set properties on `imagePrompt` instance Assert.IsTrue(await generator.Generate(imagePrompt), generator.ErrorMessage);
+// Generate and set properties on `imagePrompt` instance bool result = await generator.Generate(imagePrompt), generator.ErrorMessage);

+Assert.IsTrue(result, generator.ErrorMessage);

 // prompt returns an array of images, but for Dall-e-3 it's always one
 // so FirstImage returns the first image and FirstImageUrl returns the url. var imageUrl = imagePrompt.FirstImageUrl;
 Console.WriteLine(imageUrl);
+Console.WriteLine(imagePrompt.RevisedPrompt);

 // Display the image as a Url ShellUtils.GoUrl(imageUrl);

-// Typically the AI **fixes up the prompt** Console.WriteLine(imagePrompt.RevisedPrompt);

-// You can download the image from the captured URL to a local file
+// You can optionally download the image from the captured URL to a local file
 // Default folder is %temp%\openai-images\images or specify `ImageFolderPath`
 // imagePrompt.ImageFolderPath = "c:\\temp\\openai-images\\";
 Assert.IsTrue(await imagePrompt.DownloadImageToFile(), "Image saving failed: " + generator.ErrorMessage);